 - Pain passing urine

 - Persistent pain in the lower back or pelvic area.

 Although prostate cancer is discovered predominantly in men over the age of 50, there really is no better feeling than peace of mind for men of all ages.
-GTL Australia can help to provide this, with the Cancer Panel Genetic Predisposition Test.
+GTL can help to provide this, with the Cancer Panel Genetic Predisposition Test.